GuptaAkshay/DiscussionSpace/README.md

 # DiscussionSpace
 A simple discussion forum built on Php and Bootstrap.
-It proides a platform to people to discuss any problems(technical,etc.).
+It provides a platform to people to discuss any problems(technical,etc.).